Vexmage/OrcKnuckle/README.md

 OrcKnuckle is released under the GNU General Public License (GPL), ensuring that it remains free and open source.

 ## Game Overview
-OrcKnuckle is a simple yet engaging game where players roll four knuckles—three regular 5-sided dice and one special 6-sided die
-(the thumb knuckle).
+OrcKnuckle is a simple yet engaging game where players roll four knuckles—three 5-sided dice and one special 6-sided die (the thumb knuckle).
 The faces of the dice are carved with runes representing different characters and creatures:

     - Knuckle Faces: Beholder, Ghost, Princess, Knight, Dragon